Gilmerton Cove Visitor Guide

 Several theories exist as to why the caves were dug, ranging from being used as a secret hiding place for outlawed Covenanters (a religious group who were persecuted in the 17th century) to a secret network of storage chambers for illegal whisky.

-Many of the underground chambers contain stone benches and tables and there’s even a Christian chapel, yet local stories are rife with tales of druids and witchcraft practices that took place there.
+Many of the underground chambers contain stone benches and tables and there’s even a Christian chapel, yet local stories are rife with tales of druids and witchcraft practices that took place in the cove.
+Interestingly, a recent survey using ground-penetrating radar has shown that the caves are much larger than previously thought and could be up to twice the size that was originally estimated.

-So what reasons could there be for a network of caves in Gilmerton?
+So what reasons could there be for this network of caves in Gilmerton?
 Perhaps they were simply the location of storage vaults for the wealthy, or maybe they were a secret gentlemen’s drinking den.
+The chances are we’ll never know for certain.

 Dalkeith Country Park.
 Via King’s Gate, Dalkeith EH22 1ST.
 9-minute drive.